MsMc24/G1-finalproject/Student Class Worksheet.md

 + Click the above link for APP#3
 + Selection the true or false button.
 + Click submit to see your score and any mistakes.

+  If the answer if false, discuss with your partner what information to change to make it true :)
 ---

 ## 🎧🎧🎧Third Listen: Listening for review.
 (Remember to raise hand if you need the teacher to stop the recording)